stegiopast/ClearFinder/README.md

 ### Visualisation with napari

-Defore starting with the visualization you will need to install two plugins.
+Before starting with the visualization you will need to install two plugins.
 For that please open napari and click on Plugins -> Install/Uninstall Plugins.
 A new window will pop up.
 Please type cellfinder-napari in the filter section at the top of the new window.
 Click on the blue install button.
 After that please type brainglobe-napari-io in the filter section.
 Click on the blue install button.
 Please restart napari to complete the installation of both plugins.

 In order to visualize images of signal and autofluorscent channels, one can click on:  File -> Open folder -> Signal_folder (In dialogue window)

 The detected maxima can be visualized with the output files of Cellfinder and Clearmap in xml format.
 These files can be found in the following folders:

 Cellfinder
 ```
 Sample_folder
 │